 - Exercise regimen

 - Specialized diagnostic testing

-There are other root causes of diabetes or prediabetes that can hold you back, even when you follow a good diet and exercise program.
+There are other root causes of diabetes or prediabetes that can hold you back, even when you follow a proper diet and exercise program.
 We use specialized testing to look at your metabolism, cardiovascular system, and your internal biochemistry.
-If these areas are overlooked by your other doctors, then you may not get the improvements that you deserve.
+If your other doctors overlook these areas, you may not get the improvements you deserve.